bsapiro/stuff-that-actually-matters/data protection outline.md

 * lawyers (suing you)
 * lawyers (keeping you from being sued)
 * product recall (if your software is in a tangible thing)
-* dealing with regulators (like lawyers but less willing to compromise)
+* dealing with regulators (like lawyers but less willing to compromise) because of regulatory harm
 * increased insurance costs (both directly and indirectly to other insureds)

 ##the lawyers are coming (actually they're already here)